-Midnight gives you all the major functions of a night filter without ads.
-With a round slider interface, you control the black, yellow, blue and red light.
+Midnight gives you all the major functions of a blue light filter minus the ads.
+With a round slider interface, you can control the color temperature (black, yellow, blue and red light) of your screen.
 When you’ve tweaked the color, you can preview changes with the play button.

-If you want to dim the screen manually, the app uses the notification center.
+If you want to turn on the night mode manually, the app uses the notification center.
 Just tap the play button and your screen dims.
 From there, you can change the brightness while keeping your custom filter settings.

 2. Night Screen